TanGentleman/TanTan/README.md

 (Pre-req: Create a reddit account)

+Follow these steps to set up the Reddit Image Fetcher:
-1. Locate your Reddit username and password
-2. Go to api prefs (https://www.reddit.com/prefs/apps), and log in
+1. Log in to your Reddit account and go to api prefs (https://www.reddit.com/prefs/apps).
-3. (Near the bottom) Create another app
-4. Set name to whatever you'd like, this will be your user agent when filling out mysecrets.py
+2. Scroll down and create a new app with a name of your choice - this will be used as the user agent when filling out mysecrets.py later on.
-5. Select script (Not web app or installed app)
-6. Description: (What it does - i.e. "Fetches")
-7. You can leave about url blank, and set redirect to a dummy url: http://localhost should do fine.
-8. Locate the client id: String of characters written to the right of the icon under personal use script
-9. Locate the client secret: String of characters written next to 'secret'
-10. You should be all done using your browser!
-Paste these into their respective fields in mysecrets.py
-11. Set token_needed to True, and leave reddit_token as None for now.
-12. Triple check that all the required fields are entered correctly.
-13. Run test_setup.py with the below command and note the printed string.
-    - `python3 Desktop/TanTan/test_setup.py`
-    - If this does not work, please let me know, I am working on some better safeguards.
-    - The printed outcome value is reddit_token, please set it accordingly in mysecrets.py
-14. You're all done with the essentials!
-You should now be able to run Link_Grabber.py and Downloader.py
+3. Select 'script' as the type of app, then leave the 'about url' blank and set redirect to http://localhost - this is just a dummy URL for now so you can move on with setup.
+4. Locate the client id (string of characters written next to an icon under 'personal use script') and client secret (string of characters written next to 'secret').
+Copy these into their respective fields in mysecrets.py file, then set token_needed to True.
+Leave reddit_token as None for now - that's what we're trying to get!
+5. Double check that all required fields are entered correctly, then run test_setup by entering `python3 Desktop/TanTan/test_setup` into your terminal window - if it doesn't work let me know so I can help you troubleshoot!
+Hint: Make sure your repository is in the correct place, and you are running this terminal command from your *home directory*.
+The printed outcome value is reddit_token, you should enter that as a string into mysecrets.py accordingly before running functions from reddit_fetcher.py

 # Running the Reddit Link Grabber:
 1. Set the config.py variables filepath and reddit_folder_name